lynda365/lynda365.github.io/_posts/2019-06-24-vegan-tomato-onion-quiche.md

 - Gently mix the ingredients together, adding tomatoes last.
 Save some for the top.
 Pour into the quiche case and press tomatoes gently into top.
 Place in the oven for 25-30 mins until golden brown and firm.

 comments:
 - Use the 4cm deep, 25cm diameter fluted quiche tin with removable base.
+It takes approx 1.4 litres to fill the pastry case.
 ---